The Goddess of Fortune

-The Goddess of Fortune (La dea fortuna) is a 2019 Italian comedy-drama film directed by Ferzan Özpetek.
+The Goddess of Fortune (La dea fortuna) is a 2019 Italian romantic comedy-drama film directed by Ferzan Özpetek.

 Summary

 Alessandro and Arturo have been a couple for more than fifteen years.
 Although passion and love have turned into an important affection, their relationship has been in crisis for some time.
 The sudden arrival in their lives of two children left in custody for a few days by Alessandro's best friend, however, could give an unexpected turn to their tired routine.
 The solution will be a crazy gesture.
 But on the other hand, love is a state of pleasant madness.